 In the Gunma Prefecture, west of Tokyo, there exists a beautiful Ryokan called Bettei Senjuan.
 Gunma is famous for it’s onsen (hot spring) districts and can be a easily reached from Tokyo via Shinkansen for a quick overnight trip in just under 2 hours.
 This is exactly what we did as we were looking for a quick escape in our hectic schedule to relax and rejuvenate in the tranquil atmosphere that only a Ryokan can provide. and Bettei Senjuan did not let us down.
 The beautiful Ryokan only has 18 rooms, which means you often feel as if you are the only guests and you really are submerged into relaxation.

-As we entered the lobby area, we were seated in the common area (pictured above) where we were provided with a warm towel, a light snack, and a drink to freshen us up form our journey.
+As we entered the lobby area, we were seated in the common area (pictured below) where we were provided with a warm towel, a light snack, and a drink to freshen us up form our journey.
 This is also where a member of the staff signed us in and gave us the details of the property.

 As we walked through the ryokan, what really impressed me however, was the simple beauty of this property.
 They have designed the ryokan with what I feel was a simplicity by design and the architecture is stunning without being distracting.

 Our room was very spacious and I was pleased to see that the layout was very functional.
 As we walked in, we passed through a small kitchen area with the toilets located down a small hall to the right and away from the main areas of the rest of the room (a nice touch).
 Through the kitchen, the room opened up into a large living room are that contained a table with 2 chairs, and a television.